zessta/GenQ/JS_correct_incorrect.md

 ## Question 39:**Transactional State Management**
 **Question:**
-Implement a transactional state management system in JavaScript that allows changes to state to be committed or rolled back.
+Description: Implement a transactional state management system in JavaScript that allows changes to state to be committed or rolled back.
 Use a stack to manage the transactions.

 **Links:**